EunahYang/eunahyang.github.io/_pages/research-interests.md

     </div>
 </div>
 <div class="caption">
     Scheme of current research questions.
 A shared experience reaches two people.
 They assign it different weight, their brain diverge over time, and one remembers what the other forgets.
-Only images generated with ChatGPT. [prompt](https://docs.google.com/document/d/1yk_ldRVAIIzMDgKmq9tm0DEIMPSBLERuiD17354Y180/edit?usp=sharing)
+Only images generated with ChatGPT.<a href="https://docs.google.com/document/d/1yk_ldRVAIIzMDgKmq9tm0DEIMPSBLERuiD17354Y180/edit?usp=sharing">prompt</a>
 </div>